Skip to main content

 Tech Team of the Year

-The Tech Team of the Year will go to a team that has excelled in its tech-driven creative problem-solving on a specific project or series of projects during the qualifying period.
+The Tech Team of the Year will go to a production, post-production or tech team that has excelled in its creative problem solving on a specific project or series of projects during the qualifying period.

-Judges will be looking for examples of where the team has demonstrated outstanding knowledge and expertise, as well as high-level practical and creative skills during their work on the project(s), as well as examples of how the team pulled together to create the end results.
+Judges will be looking for examples of where the team has demonstrating outstanding knowledge and expertise, as well as high-level practical and creative skills during their work on the project(s), as well as examples of how the team pulled together to achieve success.

-Please note that forms must be completed by an employer/mentor on behalf of a nominee and the nominees must be 30 or under between our qualifying period: 6 August 2022 to 14 September 2023
+Please note that forms must be completed by an employer/mentor on behalf of a nominee.
+The nominees must be 30 or under between 20 September 2024 – 19 September 2025.
+The company the person works for must be based in the UK.

 Young Talent of the Year (Technical)

 Please note that forms must be completed by an employer/mentor on behalf of a nominee.
-The nominees must be 30 or under on between our qualifying period: 6 August 2022 to 14 September 2023
+The nominees must be 30 or under between 20 September 2024 – 19 September 2025.
+The company the person works for must be based in the UK.

 Testamonials